LoonasticTech/LoonasticTech/README.md

 ┊  ┊  ┊  ┊  ┊
 ┊  ┊  ┊  ┊  ★ ₊ . ° . ⋆
 ┊  ┊  ┊. ✧ ° . • I'm a piscis if that interests you for my birthday.  🌲
-┊  ┊° .✫ ﾟ. 🌙 I'm single and I'm looking, but I have some interests for now.
+┊  ┊° .✫ ﾟ. 🌙 I'm taken, I have no interest on looking for another person rn.
 ┊  ✦ ₊° .
 Spooky Monthers please please INT with me.
-I'm a heavy Kevin fictionkin.
+We're a system.
+The carrd and pronounspage explain it a bit more.
 ☆
 ╰➜ My discord is " .ryomahoshi " dot included. ° . ≠ . ıllıllı . 🪵